-Blogs technically look the same in your browser but there’s a few ways to make them appear.
-Nicole uses WordPress, Lisa is teaching herself how to code (an intricate subject in itself).
-Tim uses Wix.
-Derek uses wordpress.com, which a bit the same as a Facebook profile.
-As far as publishing your own web site goes wordpress.com is less work but has fewer layout and control options.
-Naturally the writing is the most important part of a writer’s blog and this is reflected in layouts and structures that focus on text before images.
+Blogs technically look the same in your browser but there’s a few ways to make them appear there when you type in the address.
+Nicole uses an interface called WordPress, Lisa is teaching herself how to code directly (an intricate subject in itself).
+Tim uses Wix while Derek uses wordpress.com, )which a bit the same as a Facebook profile).
+Using wordpress.com is less work but has fewer layout and control options.

 Publishing your own site with WordPress, Wix, or coding it yourself, allows more control over colours, layouts, and fonts, text and pictures, page and post structure, image sizes, etc. You can stick things on your site like advertising, social media links, sign up forms, calendars, summaries, galleries, and so on, with plugins and widgets.
 Wix has similar functions to WordPress but is entirely hosted within their own ecosystem.
 It’s still got more functions than a standard wordpress.com blog.
 Check it out and you’ll see what I mean.
 Tim uses Wix because he “didn’t want to be the same…to differentiate myself in general.”

 Who are these bloggers?
 How much work is blogging?
 What are their plans?
 What do they think of social media?